Matija Nastasić: Schalke 04

 On 13 January 2015, having not featured for City during the season, he was loaned to German club Schalke 04 for its remainder.
 He made his debut on 31 January, starting in a 1–0 home win over Hannover 96.
 Having not featured in the Champions League that season, he featured in both legs of Schalke's elimination by Real Madrid in the Last 16.

 On 11 March 2015, Schalke 04 activated the transfer clause on his loan deal, believed to be €12 million, and Nastasić signed a four-year contract with the German club.

 On 8 August 2015, Nastasić marked his season debut by scoring his first goal for the club, in a 5–0 win at MSV Duisburg in the first round of the DFB-Pokal.

 In June 2018, along with goalkeeper Ralf Fährmann, Nastasić sign a contract extension with Schalke to stay with the club until the summer of 2022.

 Return to Fiorentina

 In August 2021, Nastasić signed for Fiorentina again following Schalke 04's relegation from the Bundesliga as a replacement for Germán Pezzella, who moved to Real Betis Balompie the same week.

 Mallorca

 On 1 September 2022, Nastasić signed a one-year contract with Mallorca in Spain, with an option to extend.
+On 26 April 2023, he scored his first goal for Mallorca against Atlético Madrid, a header from a corner kick.

+On 1 September 2023, free agent Nastasić returned to Mallorca again on a one-year deal.

+Leganés

+On 30 August 2024, Nastasić joined fellow Spanish top tier side Leganés on a two-year contract.
+Nastasić scored the only goal in 1-0 win over Atletico Madrid on 18th of January 2025.

+Al-Ula

+On 21 August 2025, Nastasić joined Saudi First Division League club Al-Ula.